soerenlemke/LokPass/README.md

 - Has an own password generator
 - Automatic Backups
 - Has portable builds with no installations needed
-- Can import from KeePass-Files (.kdbx)
+- Can import from other password managers:
+  - KeePass-Files (.kdbx)
+  - ...

 ## Frontend